 The PROCHOT# signal should be set to input only by default.
-In this state, the processor will only monitor PROCHOT#
+In this state, the processor will only monitor PROCHOT# assertions and respond by setting the maximum frequency to 10Khz.

 The following two features are enabled when PROCHOT is set to Input only: